-Over the past twelve months, 13 developers contributed to Psi+.
-This project has a relatively large team, in the top 10% of all project teams on Open Hub.
+Over the past twelve months, 6 developers contributed to Psi+.
+This is an average size team compared to all projects on Open Hub.

 For this measurement, Open Hub considers only recent changes to the code.
 Over the entire history of the project, 44 developers have contributed.

 Across all C++ projects on Open Hub, 22% of all source code lines are comments.For Psi+, this figure is 14%.